asphaltbuffet/punch-board-calculator/README.md

 1. `F1` -> `Remote-Containers: Reopen in Container`.
 1. `F1` -> `Go: Install/Update Tools` -> (select all) -> OK.

 The Development Container configuration mixes [Docker in Docker](https://github.com/microsoft/vscode-dev-containers/tree/master/containers/docker-in-docker) and [Go](https://github.com/microsoft/vscode-dev-containers/tree/master/containers/go) definitions.
-Thanks to it you can use `go`, `docker`, `docker-compose` inside the container.
+Thanks to it you can use `go`, `docker`, and `docker-compose` inside the container.

 ## Build